lip6/ITSTools/README.md

 # ITSTools contribution

-An example project, easy to fork, that builds a contrbution to ITS-Tools.
+A project, to build orders for ITS-tools.

 See our main homepage for details : http://ddd.lip6.fr